scribd/Weaver/README.md

 The `beaverdi` framework implements a lightweight dependency container class which allows you to register and resolve dependencies based on their scope, protocol or concrete type, name and parameters.
 Each container can have a parent, allowing to resolve dependencies throughout a containers hierarchy.

+When an object registers a dependency, its associated dependency container stores a builder (and sometimes an instance).
+When another object declares a reference to this same dependency, its associated container declares an accessor, which tries to resolve the dependency.
+Resolving a dependency basically means ; looking for a builder/instance while backtracking the containers' hierachy.
+If no dependency is found or if this process gets trapped into an infinite recursion, it will crash, which is why checking the dependency graph at compile time is extremely important.

 ## Installation

 `beaverdi` comes in 3 parts: